nham/wabbo/written/fuzzy_string_matching_DP.md

 What we've done so far is implemented a function that quantifies the fuzziness between two strings, which is a great start, but that's not what we were aiming for.
 We were aiming for a way to determine if some pattern string `p` can be found in some other text string `t` up to a certain degree of fuzziness.
 To be more precise, we would like to know if there are any substrings of `t` that are within an edit distance of `k` from our pattern string `p`.
 Can we somehow use or modify our function for computing the Levenshtein metric to accomplish this task?

-One idea is to modify our edit distance function to allow for insertion of any number of symbols into the beginning of `p` at zero cost.
-For example, suppose we want to find `p = "eieio"` in the string `t = "Karl Weierstrass"`.
-It should be clear that the substrings "eie", "eier", and "eiers" of `t` are all edit distance 2 away from `p`.
-If we have a function `f` that computes the "distance" between `p` and `t`, but allows us to insert "Karl W" into the beginning of `p` at zero cost, then calling `f("eieio", "Karl Weie")`, `f("eieio", "Karl Weier"), or `f("eieio", "Karl Weiers")` will all give a "distance" of 2.
+The simplest idea is probably this: we add two new operations, both with zero cost.
+The new operations are inserting a prefix of `t` into the beginning of `s`, and inserting a suffix of `t` at the end of `s`.
+For example, suppose we want to do a fuzzy search `p = "eieio"` in the string `t = "Karl Weierstrass"`.
+It should be clear that the substring "eiers" of `t` is edit distance 2 away from `p`.
+So under this new "distance" function, one edit sequence that turns `p` into `t` is:

-I've used the word "distance" in "scare quotes" in the last paragraph because by making this modification, `f` is no longer a metric due to the fact that we have introduced an asymmetry.
-Let's give this function `f` a better name.
-I'm going to go with `ed_skip`, named because it's like the edit distance but allows you to skip for free to any point in `t` and calculate the edit distance from there.
-It's not great, but naming is hard.

-So the algorithmic idea here is that for every prefix `s` of `t`, we compute `ed_skip(p, s)`.
-We return whether one of these is `k` or less.
-In pseudocode:
+  1. prefix insert of "Karl W" ["eieio" => "Karl Weieio"]
+  2. replacement of "i" with "r" ["Karl Weieio" => "Karl Weiero"]
+  3. replacement of "o" with "s" ["Karl Weiero" => "Karl Weiers"]
+  4. suffix insert of "trass" ["Karl Weiers" => "Karl Weierstrass"]

+As mentioned before, the first and last operations have zero cost, so the total cost of this sequence is 2.
+With this new "distance" function in hand, we can just see if `new_dist(p, t)` does not exceed `k`.
+There's nothing more to it than that.

+It should be clear that this new "distance" function is not actually a metric since we have introduced an asymmetry in the way distance is calculated.
+It's actually a bit worse than that: it fails positive definiteness as well since whenever `p` is a (non-fuzzy) substring of `t`, we have an edit cost of zero.

+(Bit of a tangent: a metric that potentially fails the "definiteness" part of positive-definiteness is called a [pseudo-metric](http://en.wikipedia.org/wiki/Pseudometric_space), and a metric that potentially fails symmetric property is called a [quasi-metric](http://en.wikipedia.org/wiki/Metric_%28mathematics%29#Quasimetrics).
+So it seems we have a ["quasi-pseudo-metric"](http://link.springer.com/article/10.1007%2FBF01301400), or maybe a ["pseudoquasimetric"](http://en.wikipedia.org/wiki/Metric_%28mathematics%29#Pseudoquasimetrics) on our hands here.)

+In lieu of directly implementing the new distance function described above, there's a way to implement it with minimal change to the `ed` function.
+We will define an `ed_sub` function whose only difference is that `ed(p, t) = 0` whenever `p` is empty.
+This effectively lets us skip to anywhere in `t` at zero cost, so it implements the prefix insert operation above.
+To implement the suffix insert part, we just call `ed_sub` on all prefixes of `s` (calculating on a prefix of `t` means that we're leaving out a suffix of `t`, which is effectively the same thing as a zero-cost suffix insert operation).

+Here's what this looks like in pseudocode:

     fuzzy_contains(p, t, k):
         return fuzzy_sub_dist(p, t) <= k